 They are: Der Mann meiner Traume (The Man of my Dreams); Sieg der Liebe (Victory of Love); Traum eines Sommers (Dream of a Summer); Bis ans Ende der Welt (The Far Side of the World); Herzensfragen (Heart Issues); Gezeiten der Liebe (Tides of Love); Dornen im Tal der Blumen (Thorns in the Valley of Flowers); Fedem im Wind; (Feathers in the Wind); and Lass es Liebe sein (Goodbye in Rose Abbey).

-Then you can sleep easily knowing that the real Torquay isn’t as bloody boring as the one portrayed on German TV.
+Then you can sleep easily knowing that the real Torquay isn’t as bloody boring and pretentious as the one portrayed on German TV.